milosptr/event-centar/index.md

 '
 second_section_title: 'An event destination where the fare is as show-stopping as the space. '
-second_section_text: "Dining with us is a 360 degree sensory experience.
-Set amongst an art gallery, the event space is beautifully enhanced by the innovative works of Australian artist David Bromley.
+second_section_text: 'Dining with us is a 360-degree sensory experience.
+Discover our event space found amongst an art gallery, beautifully enhanced by the innovative works of Australian artist David Bromley.
 A hand-selected team of culinary experts from Michelin starred restaurants throughout the world meticulously curate menus to rival the finest dining establishments.
-Using only the most superior ingredients, our space allows you to watch as they create your perfect meal while you sip on your flawlessly matched wine selected by our in-house sommelier. \n"
+The space allows you to watch as our chefs, using only superior ingredients, create your perfect meal while you sip on flawlessly matched wine selected by our in-house sommelier.

+'
 third_section_title: Our team
 third_section_text: " Your event is in impeccably experienced and imaginative hands. "
 members: